Flights to India

-Bengaluru (formerly known as Bangalore) has become the beating heart of India’s IT industry and the main city of the southern part of the country as businesses have flocked to the city.
-It now boasts a potent mix of youth, wealth, and rapid expansion.
+As the beating heart of India’s IT industry and the main city of the southern part of the country, businesses have flocked to Bengaluru (formerly known as Bangalore).
+In doing so, the city now boasts a potent mix of youth, wealth and rapid expansion.

 However, unlike some cities that quickly develop into urban jungles, city planners have been careful to maintain Bengaluru’s green spaces and heritage, allowing people to enjoy the parks and the architecture of its colonial past.
 A great example of this is Cubbon Park, where you can unwind with government workers lounging on the grass over lunch.
 In fact, Bengaluru is a great city for being outdoors during the cooler months, whether relaxing in a park or exploring the streets and sights with an official walking tour.

-Overall, this increasingly Westernized and modern city provides a welcome respite for travelers making their way around South India.
+Overall, this increasingly Westernised and modern city provides a welcome respite for travellers making their way around South India.